 Hypoglycaemia, or ‘hypo’, means a low blood glucose of less than 4mmol/L.

-Hypo can happen as a side effect of some diabetes medicine such as insulin injections and some tablets.
+Hypo can happen as a side effect of certain tablets and diabetes medicines such as insulin injections.

-Always check with your GP, practice nurse, pharmacist or diabetes team what diabetes medicines you are taking and if any put you at risk of a hypo.
+Always check with your GP, practice nurse, pharmacist or diabetes team what diabetes medicines you are taking.
+Ask if any of these medicines can put you at risk of a hypo.

-Not everyone with type 2 diabetes is at risk – ask about your risk.
+Not everyone with type 2 diabetes is at risk – ask your GP about your risk.

 - taking too much insulin or diabetes tablets or taking them at the wrong times